realm/realm-studio/packaging/README.md

 produced and this can be copied to a linux box with a window manager (like Ubuntu 16.04 desktop), that has this repository checked out, into its `node_modules/realm/compiled` folder.
 -->

+# Package for Windows

+Prepare a release branch on GitHub and perform a checkout of this on a Windows machine that can build realm-js.

+Run the installer - which will build the Windows binary of realm-js for Electron.

+    npm install

+Copy the contents of realm-studio/node_modules/realm/compiled/electron-v1.7_win32_x64 somewhere reachable.

+# Publish Linux and Windows to S3 & GitHub

+    npm run electron:dist -- -wl --publish=always